This post may contain affiliate links, from which we earn an income.

-Things to Do in Seville in One Day
+Things to See & Do in Seville

-Access our interactive Seville map of tourist attractions and set out into this beautiful city; if you get lost down a winding alley or take the wrong turn from a pretty piazza, then stop for a coffee or beer and enjoy being off the beaten track a little.
+Access our interactive Seville map of tourist attractions and set out into this beautiful city – if you get lost down a winding alley or take the wrong turn from a pretty square, then stop for a coffee and enjoy being off the beaten track a little.

 Climb the Metropol Parasol

 At five stories high, it is the largest wooden structure in the world, housing an antiquarian, viewing point and numerous bars, markets and cafes.
-Head for the mirador on the fifth floor (€3) for spectacular views of the city and structure itself.
-For more information about the project,, click here.
+Head for the mirador on the fifth floor for spectacular views of the skyline and structure itself, you’ll have the entire city at your feet.

 Visit the Cathedral of Seville

 Visit the tomb of the great explorer Christopher Columbus, recently proved through DNA testing to be his authentic last resting place, despite claims from other cities and countries.

-Visit the Real Alcázar of Seville
+Visit the Real Alcazar of Seville

-One of the top attractions in Seville Spain, this glorious royal palace is in the heart of the ancient city and built on the site of a Muslim fortress, by Castilian Christians after their reconquest of Seville.
+One of the top attractions in Seville, the Royal Alcázar of Seville is a glorious palace in the heart of the ancient city and built on the site of a Muslim fortress, by Castilian Christians after their reconquest of Seville.

-Row Around the Plaza de España
+Row Around the Plaza de Espana

 Wander the Barrio Santa Cruz